-We derive our revenue from the sale of MRAM-based products in discrete unit form, the sale of services, licenses of and royalties on our MRAM and magnetic sensor technology.
+We derive our revenue from the sale of MRAM-based products in discrete unit form, the sale of services, licenses of and royalties on our MRAM and magnetic sensor technology, the sale of backend foundry services and design services to third parties.

 We work directly with our distributors and customers to have our MRAM devices designed into and qualified for their products.
 Although we maintain direct sales, support, and development relationships with our customers, once our products are designed into a customer's product, we sell a majority of our products to those customers through distributors.
-We generated 55% and 78% for the three months ended March 31, 2018 and 2017, respectively, of our revenue from products sold through distributors.
+We generated 84% and 80% for the three months ended September 30, 2018 and 2017, respectively, and 71% and 75% for the nine months ended September 30, 2018 and 2017, respectively, of our revenue from products sold through distributors.

-We maintain a direct selling relationship, for strategic purposes, with several key customer accounts.
 Our sales team and representatives are organized into three primary regions: North America; Europe, Middle East and Africa (EMEA); and Asia-Pacific and Japan (APJ).
 We recognize revenue by geography based on the region in which our products are sold, and not to where the end products in which they are assembled are shipped.
 Our revenue by region for the periods indicated was as follows (in thousands):